 Simplify Access to Data for Every Level of Society

 GAAD notes that people with disabilities are among the most underserved by today’s digital products.
 One billion people worldwide have disabilities, and it’s up to the developers and technologists behind these products to improve their accessibility.
-We’re making big strides.
+We’re making big strides, and the power of generative AI is only just getting started.

 A student in a dorm room, a startup focusing on wildlife conservation—whatever the data needs, there’s a wide swath of people and organizations that deserve the benefit of easier access to data.
 As the state of the art of data storage and analysis improves, breakthroughs and insights will proliferate, and we will all benefit.